-Neal E. Schmale, 63, has been a director since 2004.
+Neal E. Schmale, 64, has been a director since 2004.
 He is the President and Chief Operating Officer of the company.
-He is also a director of Murphy Oil Corporation and WD-40 Company.
+He is also a director of Murphy Oil Corporation and the Chairman of the Board of WD-40 Company.

-Mr. Schmale brings with him 29 years of experience at Unocal and over a decade of service to our company.
-Serving not only as a board member and chief financial officer of Unocal, Mr. Schmale also benefitted from years of hands-on experience with energy infrastructure operations.
-His management experience with other public companies within the energy industry and his key role as our Chief Operating Officer bring a multifaceted perspective to the board as it considers our strategy and operations.
+Mr. Schmale brings 29 years of experience at Unocal Corporation, one of the leading gas and oil companies in America, and over a decade of service to our company.
+Serving not only as a board member and chief financial officer of Unocal, he also benefitted from years of hands-on experience with energy infrastructure operations.
+Mr. Schmale's management experience with other public companies within the energy industry and his key role as our Chief Operating Officer bring a multifaceted perspective to the board as it considers our strategy and operations.